ribbybibby/test-digestabot/README.md

 It also avoids making changes that do not resolve any vulnerabilities.
 This could prevent some of the toil of reviewing PRs for images that are frequently updated.

+## Grype Scan

+Runs `grype` on each image update and adds a comment to the PR with the scan results.

+It also registers a failed check against the commit for any `High` or `Critical` severity CVEs.